urbit/old-doc/reference/hoon/library/3bD.md

 Contains converters of ++json to well-typed structures.

-A `fist` is a gate that produces some manner of unit from json.
-Most arms in `++jo` are fists, or produce them.
+A `fist` is a gate that produces a `grub`.

+A `grub` is a unit of some JSON value.

 ###++ar

+Parse array to list

 ```
   ++  ar                                                ::  array as list